moby/moby/docs/reference/api/docker_remote_api_v1.25.md

 **Query parameters**:

+- **all** – 1/True/true or 0/False/false, Show all containers.
+    Only tasks that will be running or are currently running are shown by default(i.e., this defaults to false)

 - **filters** – a JSON encoded value of the filters (a `map[string][]string`) to process on the services list.
 Available filters:
   - `id=<task id>`
   - `name=<task name>`
   - `service=<service name>`
 **Status codes**:

 - **200** – no error